Wempe ad banner

 Although flutes are ubiquitous for drinking Champagne, many people are surprised to know that the narrow shape of a traditional flute is not ideal for drinking Champagne.
 The best glass is actually tulip-shaped.
 This has a narrow base with a point, a wide midsection, and a tapered opening.
 Many Champagne producers have collaborated with glassmakers to craft perfectly designed glasses for drinking Champagne.
 Some are even specifically created for certain vintages.

 Traditional flutes are not the best glasses for Champagne for several reasons.
 First, the slender shape and the opening of the glass trap the aromas inside, which means it’s harder to enjoy them.
-Second, the narrowness means that only a small amount of wine is exposed to oxygen.
+Second, the narrowness exposes only a small amount of wine to oxygen.
 Exposure to oxygen is crucial for a wine’s ability to open up and become more expressive.
 One exception is Prosecco, which is more fresh and fruity than Champagne.
 In this case, flutes preserve the freshness of Prosecco and are a good choice.

 If you don’t have a tulip-shaped glass at home or in a restaurant, you can always use a classic white wine glass, which allows you to appreciate more of the aromas.
 But if you drink Champagne frequently, it’s worth buying special glassware to truly savor your bubbles.

 Another popular Champagne glass, the coupe or saucer, is really not a great choice for anything bubbly.
-While they might be cute, these glasses are better suited for cocktails.
+While they might be cute, these glasses are better for cocktails.
 The shape of the glass allows the bubbles to disappear more quickly because they don’t have a point at the bottom.

-Here are our top three Champagne glasses.
+Here are our top Champagne glasses.

 Riedel Dom Pérignon Glass